cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="705" alt="image" src="https://user-images.githubusercontent.com/110976272/215595108-779f79c2-02ad-4fa5-ae25-e03860765190.png">

+This completes the return traffic inspection of traffic from the On-Prem branches to Spoke1VNET:

+<img width="1190" alt="image" src="https://user-images.githubusercontent.com/110976272/215908336-68a445a0-1be1-4cad-bc31-c291f00ab6cb.png">

+:arrow_right: *Default* routes overridden by UDRs become "Invalid" and a new *User* entry is added at the bottom of the *Effective routes*.

 Finally both connectivity & FW insection between Azure resources and branches connected to a Concentrator NVA have been achieved!

-<img width="1190" alt="image" src="https://user-images.githubusercontent.com/110976272/215908336-68a445a0-1be1-4cad-bc31-c291f00ab6cb.png">

 But admittedly with quite some complexity.
 Fortunately there is room for improvement, as we will find out in the next Episode.
 ##